LSPHP Options¶

 Default Value: 0

 By default, an LSAPI application will send back a notification packet whenever a request has been received.
-As of PHP LSAPI v5.0, it can be changed to only notify the server for newly established connections by setting this environment variable to 1
+It can be changed to only notify the server for newly established connections by setting this environment variable to 1

 .
-This is recommended as a way to gain performance in LiteSpeed Web Server v4.1 and later.
+This is recommended as a way to gain performance in LiteSpeed Web Server.

 LSAPI_SLOW_REQ_MSECS¶